Rep2/in2iOSPlayground/Chapter 2: Swift.md

 This chapter introduces developer with programming language Swift.
 We use Swift for iOS and OS X native application development.

-Chapter is divided into three parts: brief [Introduction](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%202:%20Swift.md#introduction) [Basics](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%202:%20Swift.md#basics) which introduces developer with Swift and its basic concepts, Advanced which deals with advanced stuff and Finishing Touches which circles this chapter and deals with Swift novelties.
+Chapter is divided into four parts: brief [Introduction](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%202:%20Swift.md#introduction),  [Basics](https://github.com/Rep2/in2iOSPlayground/blob/master/Chapter%202:%20Swift.md#basics) which introduces developer with Swift and its basic concepts, Advanced which deals with advanced stuff and Finishing Touches which circles this chapter and deals with Swift novelties.
 Each part is divided into sub parts which come with examples and tasks.
 I recommend finishing only Basics and going on to Chapter 3.
 From there tutorials will reference you to this one when needed.

 ## Introduction